junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic/README.md

 sudo systemctl status kafka
 ```

-8. Create a Topic in Kafka.
-Spring Boot will automatically create it for you but remember we will use it as a trigger for our AWS Lambda so might as well create it now and configure our Spring Boot application to subscribe to these topics.
+8. Create a __topic__ in Kafka.
+Spring Boot will automatically create it for you but remember we will use it as a trigger for our AWS Lambda so might as well create it now and configure our Spring Boot application to subscribe to these topics via the __application.yml__ file.
 We will create two topics: __topic-names__ and __topic-greetings__

 ```
 cd /usr/local/kafka